Sluthsaber95/sputnik-assignment/README.md

 ## Getting Started
-This project utilised create-react-app 2.0.4 - this was utilsed due to built-in sass support.
+This project utilised create-react-app v2.0.4 - this was utilsed due to built-in sass support.
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+## Essay Assignment
+Please checkout this shared [Google Doc](https://docs.google.com/document/d/1XJ04mlMPbJNOWiRNsyRnjIHmMWbeoqC8bdAzXb_wfvI/edit?usp=sharing)

 ## View Project Preview
 If you just want to go and test out the production site online - see [https://festive-ptolemy-09b2dc.netlify.com/](https://festive-ptolemy-09b2dc.netlify.com/)